 Red Tape: None

-2. Wander the Rim at Dead Horse Point State Park
+2. Wander the Rim Trail at Dead Horse Point State Park

-Don’t let the name discourage you, Dead Horse Park has one of the most beautiful views in Moab (and that’s saying a lot for a city full of amazing views).
+Don’t let the name discourage you, Dead Horse Park has one of the most beautiful views in Moab (and that’s saying a lot for a place full of amazing views).

 Pro Tip: Take the scenic Gemini Bridges 4WD road to the park for even more luscious canyon views.

-Difficulty: Depends, but the Dead Horse Rim Loop Trail easy
+Difficulty: The Dead Horse Rim Loop Trail easy

 Elevation: negligible gain

-Red Tape: There is a small fee to enter the park ($20), but dogs are welcome as long as they are leashed.
+Red Tape: There is a small fee to enter the park ($20)

 3. Chase the Sunset at the Hidden Valley Trail